Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Related Work

 Beyond functional utility, constructing a compelling social dimension is crucial for long-term user acceptance.
 A promising direction is the "social sandbox,” where agents operate within a persistent world, allowing users to witness everyday routines and gradual evolution.
 Generative social agents demonstrate this feasibility by supporting memory, reflection, and planning to exhibit coherent behavior and social ties \cite{park2023generative}.
 Systems combining social simulation and interactive narrative further show that grounding LLMs in structured social states yields context-appropriate dialogue while preserving authorial control \cite{treanor2025slice,wu2025orchid}.
 Conversely, systems like LIGS \cite{jeong2025ligs} indicate that while LLM-enabled emergent narratives increase freedom, they also introduce misunderstandings, motivating fault-tolerant design.
 In open-world settings, JARVIS-1 \cite{wang2024jarvis} couples multimodal memory with hierarchical planning for long-horizon tasks, underscoring the necessity of persistent worlds and memory.

 While retrievable memory trajectories help agents externalize history \cite{hou2024my,zhang2025ella}, accumulating them in isolated sandboxes limits mutual connection.
-Our system addresses this limitation by connecting the agent's independent social space directly to an active conversational interface.
-This enables a dual-track memory mechanism: the agent simultaneously accumulates independent experiences in its virtual world and builds shared conversational memories with the user.
-By merging autonomous trajectories with user interactions, we shift the agent from a functional tool to an independent entity, establishing true relational equality.
+Our system addresses this limitation by connecting the agent's simulated social space directly to an active conversational interface.
+This enables a dual-track memory mechanism: the agent simultaneously accumulates agent-side experiences in its virtual world and builds shared conversational memories with the user.
+By merging autonomous trajectories with user interactions, we shift the agent from a functional tool to a distinct social actor, shaping users' perceived equality judgments.